KilianSillero/chef-lambda-webapp/README.md

 ### Back End Application (Business Logic)

 The backend application is where the actual business logic is implemented.
 The code is implemented using Lambda functions fronted by an API Gateway REST API.
-In our case, we have different Lambda functions, each handling a different aspect of the application: list the to-do items, get details about a specific item, update an item, create a new item, mark an item as complete and delete an existing item.
+In our case, we have different Lambda functions, each handling a different aspect of the application: list the to-do items, get details about a specific item, update an item, create a new item, mark an item as favorite and delete an existing item.
 The application saves all items in a DynamoDB table.

 ### User Registration and Authentication